AngelJumbo/gruvbox-wallpapers/README.md

 > If your wallpaper does not fit in any of the folders we can debate the creation of a new one.

 I tend to accept any contributions, but let's keep the site with images that match or look good with the gruvbox's color scheme :').

+## Disclaimer

+Most of the images shared here are community contributions, and their original sources are often unknown.
+If you are the rightful owner of any image and would like it removed, please contact me by opening an issue.
+For any use beyond personal scope, I recommend performing a reverse image search to verify the origin.